-The portion of the alignment between Avenue O and the Palmdale Station passes through industrial, residential, commercial, and public land uses south of Avenue O. The Palmdale Station would be along the proposed HSR alignment parallel to Sierra Highway, and the existing Palmdale Transportation Center would be expanded to the south to accommodate the HSR system.
+The segment of the alignment between Avenue O and the Palmdale Station passes through industrial, residential, commercial, and public land uses south of Avenue O. The Palmdale Station would be along the proposed HSR alignment parallel to Sierra Highway, and the existing Palmdale Transportation Center would be expanded to the north to accommodate the HSR system.
 It would be bounded by E Avenue Q to the north and Palmdale Boulevard to the south.
 The area surrounding the Palmdale Station site is characterized by residential, commercial, industrial, and institutional uses and vacant land.
-Planned land uses near the Palmdale Station site include commercial and industrial uses and mixed uses, which includes residential and recreational uses.
+Planned land uses near the Palmdale Station site include commercial and industrial uses and a specific plan.